sass/sass/proposal/package-importer.d.ts.md

 * If any object in `options.importers` is exactly equal to the object `nodePackageImporter`:

+  * If the execution environment is the browser, throw an error.

   * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of `require.main.filename`.